Pseudouridine kinase

-Thus, the two substrates of this enzyme are ATP and pseudouridine, whereas its two products are ADP and pseudouridine 5'-phosphate.
+The enzyme characterised from Escherichia coli converts pseudouridine to pseudouridine 5'-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:pseudouridine 5'-phosphotransferase.
 This enzyme is also called pseudouridine kinase (phosphorylating).
-This enzyme participates in pyrimidine metabolism.